Asterisk

 Computer scientists and mathematicians often vocalize it as star (as, for example, in the A* search algorithm or C*-algebra).
-In English, an asterisk is usually five- or six-pointed in sans-serif typefaces, six-pointed in serif typefaces, and six- or eight-pointed when handwritten.
+An asterisk is usually five- or six-pointed in print and six- or eight-pointed when handwritten, though more complex forms exist.
 Its most common use is to call out a footnote.
 It is also often used to censor offensive words.

 In computer science, the asterisk is commonly used as a wildcard character, or to denote pointers, repetition, or multiplication.